apache/skywalking-website/README.md

 ### Event

-Located at `content/blog`.
+Located at `content/events`.
 If you don't want to create a new blog, you need to create a new subdirectory under this directory.
-Here is a sample blog below.
+Here is a sample event below.

 ```yaml
 ---